 Boy Blue may be considered a partial subversion, as it is implied he actually took his level a long time ago thanks to his experiences fighting centuries of losing battles, retired, and then unretired (with the primary difference the second time around being that he was using substantially more potent equipment).

 Unrequited Love Switcheroo: A version with Rose Red and Boy Blue.
 The latter had been in love with her for quite some time and, with the encouragement from Stinky, confesses to her with the belief that his love is returned.
-To his great disappointment however, Rose admits that she did have feelings for him once, when he had just returned a war hero, but not anymore.
-Later, when Blue is at his death bed because of a war injury, Rose tries to convince him that she loves him after all and she'll marry him right then and there, but by now Blue has realized that she only wants men when they offer immediate excitedment, and because of that, he "deserves better than her".
+To his great disappointment, however, Rose explains that she did have feelings for him once, when he had just returned a war hero, but she doesn't feel that way anymore.
+Later, when Blue is at his death bed because of a war injury, Rose tries to convince him that she loves him after all and she'll marry him right then and there, but by then Blue has realized that she only wants men when they offer immediate excitement, and because of that, he "deserves better than her".
 She promptly plummets into a Heroic BSOD afterwards, and swears that if he ever returns, she'll work hard to make herself worthy of him.